Graphical X Splatting (GraphiXS): A Graphical Model for 4D Gaussian Splatting under Uncertainty: Conclusion and Discussion

 \section{Conclusion and Discussion}

 We have proposed the first probabilistic 4DGS framework, GraphiXS, that holistically considers multiple types of data uncertainty.
-GraphiXS is general in that it can be instantiated with different components or used to upgrade existing deterministic methods.
-Through exhaustive evaluation and comparison, we have demonstrated the effectiveness of GraphiXS.
+GraphiXS is general in that it can be instantiated with different components or used to upgrade existing methods.
+Through exhaustive evaluation, we have demonstrated the effectiveness of GraphiXS.
 A major limitation is GraphiXS assumes the components are probabilistic distributions parameterized by a set of common parameters.
 This makes it unsuitable for upgrading methods with other types of components such as geometric primitives.
 Also, GraphiXS does not do full Bayesian inference, \ie no posterior distribution learned for $\parameters$, which would be ideal given the stochastic nature of 4DGS models.
+Lastly, GraphiXS assumes uninformative priors for $C$ and $T$, and could be extended to incorporate camera pose priors $P(C)$; we leave this to future work.